Confucius said that if you turn your job into a hobby (or a hobby into a job), you won’t have to work another day in your life.

 Don’t play the old-fashioned classroom.
 It doesn’t work anymore and that’s why the rules are changing.

 People work best when they are feeling comfortable.
 Someone may want to stand up or walk around the room.
 Someone may feel like sitting in a more relaxed position.
 Brains just have their own ways of functioning.

 Vilfredo Pareto was an economist, but he also had a garden.
 Apparently, he wasn’t only interested in his work.

 The time he spent in his garden didn’t jeopardize his profession.
-By staring at his peapods and watching them grow, he observed an important principle that applies to economy and business as well: the majority of peas grow out from the minority of peapods.
+By staring at his peapods and watching them grow, he observed an important principle which applies to economy and business as well: The majority of peas grow out from the minority of peapods.

 Try to analyze the time you are spending on your daily tasks.
 Out of every ten tasks, you’ll be able to find the two that are really worthy of your attention.
 Only those two are actually vital for your cause.
 The other eight – well, postpone them or just cancel them.

 When you start employing the Pareto principle on your day-to-day tasks, you’ll discover a big truth – the majority of things you pay so much attention to just don’t matter.

 Not every project is essential.
 Rethink and redefine them and you’ll see some of them exist just for the sake of being there.